SamambaMan/SamambaMan/README.md

 #### 🌎 Find me around the web:
-- 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/felipevieiraferreira/">LinkedIn</a> (this needs some serious updates 😜)
+- 💼 Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/felipevieiraferreira/">LinkedIn</a>
-- 📸 If you seek for some food, pc building and randomnes, try my <a href="https://www.instagram.com/paocomdoisovos/">Instagram</a>
+- 📸 If you seek for some food, pc building and randomnes, try my <a href="https://www.instagram.com/ovoscombaconnn/">Instagram</a>

 #### 📔 I'm reading... :
+ - Starship Troopers - Robert A. Heinlein
+##### Just Finished:
  - A República das Milícias - Bruno Paes Manso
- - Position Estimation of Mobile Laser Scanner using Aerial Imagery - Syed Zille Hussnain
-##### Just Finished:
- - Linked: How Everything Is Connected to Everything Else and What It Means for Business - Albert-Laszlo Barabasi
- - La Mediación de conflictos ambientales - Sidney Rosa Junior
- - The Metaphysicos of Sexual Love - Arthur Schopenhauer
- - The Dictators - Richard J. Overy